 Frequently Asked Questions

-When does St. Patrick ’s RCIA program start?
-In September; Sunday classes at 9 AM
+When does St. Patrick’s RCIA program start?
+August 21, 2023; Monday classes at 7 PM

 When do I become initiated into (in full communion with) the Catholic Church?

 What if I’m uncertain or need more time?